 Seeing as The Centers for Medicare & Medicaid Services (CMS) fulfills this law via the Open Payments Program and platform, it’s now possible for individuals to look up any registered physician in the United States.

-Estimates suggest that in 2021, there were more than 12.1 million records published and managed to track close to $11 billion in the transfer of value.
+Estimates suggest that in 2021, more than 12.1 million records were published and managed to track close to $11 billion in the transfer of value.

 While on the surface it might seem like a tedious administrative burden, these efforts are helping to keep the healthcare sector transparent and provide access to ordinary citizens to view and report any possible disputes at any given time.